mnlipp/kubernetes-experience/015_rook/README.md

 k3s lacks the local storage class which caused problems, therefore it's introduced here.

+## Tuning

+As OSDs are started and managed by rook,
+[ceph (auto) tuning](https://docs.ceph.com/en/latest/cephadm/install/#enabling-osd-memory-autotuning) does not work.
+Rather requests are set in `kustomization.yaml` using kubernetes mechanisms.

 ## File Systems

 Nothing fancy here, just a general file system for use by clients